lithictech/suma/docs/vendors.md

 When a resident wants to shop (for food, etc), we need to present available vendors they can shop with.
 This ends up being conceptually the same as mobility, except the presentation is different.
+Specifically, instead of a map with vehicles, we present a series of offerings a member can shop from.

 ## Models

 The key models involved are:

-- **Tags** are key/value pairs that can be associated with certain objects, most notably residents and organizations.
 - **Organizations** model any group of platform users that need shared access to a resource.
 We use organizations to model vendors, but also housing partners, funders, and any other group that requires